ditrit/leto-modelizer-ai-proxy/README.md

-# leto-modelizer-ia-api
+# leto-modelizer-ai-proxy

 ## Description
-Leto-Modelizer API is a Python-based API designed to generate infrastructure code using different AI (Artificial Intelligence) models.
+Leto-Modelizer AI Proxy is a Python-based proxy API which interfaces with several AI models in order to generate infrastructure code for Leto-Modelizer.
 The purpose of this API is to facilitate the automation and customization of infrastructure code generation for various use cases.

 Linked to Leto-Modelizer, the API provides a seamless integration with the powerful infrastructure generation capabilities of the Leto-Modelizer framework.
 Whether you need to generate code for cloud infrastructure, or any other domain-specific infrastructure, our API leverages the advanced modeling capabilities of Leto-Modelizer to automate and optimize the code generation process.

-Built on top of Python's robust web framework, the Leto-Modelizer API offers a flexible and extensible architecture for integrating various AI models.
+Built on top of Python's robust web framework, the Leto-Modelizer Proxy API offers a flexible and extensible architecture for integrating various AI models.
 Whether you prefer using pre-trained models or training your own custom models, our API seamlessly handles the code generation process.
 By leveraging the power of AI and Leto-Modelizer, our API simplifies the task of infrastructure code generation, saving you time.

 ## Setup